Marie Picasso: 2007–2008: The Secret

-Immediately after winning Idol, Picasso signed a recording contract with Sony BMG and her debut single, This Moment was released.
+Immediately after winning Idol, Picasso signed a recording contract with Sony BMG and her debut single, "This Moment", was released.
 A week later, the song debuted at number one on the Swedish singles chart, and after holding the top spot for two weeks, the single was certified double platinum for the sale of 40,000 copies.
-Her debut album, The Secret was quickly recording and released on 19 December, only weeks after her victory.
+Her debut album, The Secret, was quickly recorded and released on 19 December, only weeks after her victory.
 Like its lead single, The Secret also debuted at number one.
 After only one week on the chart, Picasso's album was certified gold for the sale of almost 30,000 copies.
 The album went on to hold the top spot for three consecutive weeks, longer than any other Idol winner.

 In early January 2008, Picasso announced her first national tour titled The Secret Tour to support her debut album.
 The tour commenced on 25 January in Vasteras and ended on 5 April in Örebro, with Picasso performing a total of 23 sold-out shows across Sweden.
 In March 2008, The Secret was certified platinum, having sold just over 60,000 copies since its release.
 As the supportive tour neared its end, Picasso released "Winning Streak", the second single to be taken from her debut album.
 However, the song failed to gain popularity and as a result did not sell enough copies to reach the official top 60 of the Swedish singles chart.
 The single's failure to chart was all the more surprising because Picasso had previously attained multi-platinum sales from her first single and debut album, and only recently completed a hugely successful, sell-out tour.

-2008–present: Record Rumours and Second Album
+2008–present: record rumours and second album

 Throughout the early summer of 2008, Picasso continued to promote her debut album with appearances on both Swedish television and summer festivals, performing a variety of tracks from the album.
 Toward the end of the summer, rumours began to circulate that Sony BMG were planning to release Picasso from her record contract.
 The failure of her second single was cited as one of the reasons, as was the apparently greater success of Amanda Jenssen, whom Picasso has defeated in the finale of Idol.

-During an interview in September 2008, Sony BMG marketing manager Magnus Klint stated that the label were, "in discussions with Picasso" about her future with the label and although they hoped to co-operate with her, nothing was set.
+During an interview in September 2008, Sony BMG marketing manager Magnus Klint stated that the label was "in discussions with Picasso" about her future with the label and that although they hoped to co-operate with her, nothing was set.

-She also made an appearance on I Survived a Japanese Game Show in 2009.
+She also made an appearance on I Survived, a Japanese game show, in 2009.

-Picasso was announced as a songwriter for the song "Alive" to be performed by singer Jasmine Abela in the Maltese national selection for the Eurovision Song Contest 2016.
+Picasso was announced as a songwriter for the song "Alive", to be performed by singer Jasmine Abela in the Maltese national selection for the Eurovision Song Contest 2016.